EchoWangHF/deep-learning-about-CV/CNN model zoo/README.md

-# Some CNN modles with mxnet
+# Some CNN models with mxnet

 #### LeNext